NTimmons/ModernCPP_Examples/README.md

 TODO
 =======
 Some sections are still missing for some new features in C++17 and some more thorough commenting to match the source examples.

+Need to add random and chrono and new timer parts among other things.

 Unit tests could be added to use this all together for simple compliance testing.